Nasa honours ‘hidden’ black female mathematicians

 Katherine Johnson, Dorothy Vaughan and Mary Jackson provided pivotal contributions to space flight research, all while having to suffer the racial segregation of the era

-Washington — Nasa has renamed the street outside its Washington headquarters to honor three black female mathematicians whose pioneering work on the agency's early space programme was chronicled in the film "Hidden Figures".
+Washington — Nasa has renamed the street outside its Washington headquarters to honour three black female mathematicians whose pioneering work on the agency's early space programme was chronicled in the film "Hidden Figures".

 Katherine Johnson, Dorothy Vaughan and Mary Jackson provided pivotal contributions to space flight research from the 1940s through to the 1960s, when the US first sent men to orbit and then walk on the Moon.